Callum-Abele/TDB-Builders-Website/wp-content/plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.17.5 =
+* Update: Fix incorrect default for custom single_testimonial shortcode.
+* Update: Change point that CSS is enqueued to improve compatibility with various caching plugins.

+= 1.17.4 =
+* Update: add option to control registered shortcodes to allow compatibility adjustments for various themes and plugins.
+* Update: adds Themes to shortcode generator.

+= 1.17.3 =
+* Fix: address issue where stars weren't showing appropriately to logged out users.

+= 1.17.2 =
+* Update: CSS tweaks.

+= 1.17.1 =
+* Update: minify new assets.

+= 1.17 =
+* Update: Adds 25 New Themes!
+* Update: Adds Show Publication Date and Show Star Ratings options to Shortcode Generator.
+* Fix: Addresses issue where Publication Date was output in an incorrect position when meta data was displayed below the Testimonial.

+= 1.16.1 =
+* Fix: Address broken images on Style and Theme Options Settings.

+= 1.16 =
+* Feature: adds ability to display testimonial publication date via shortcode.
+* Update: adds new shortcode options to shortcode generator.
+* Update: updates compatibility to WP 4.1

+= 1.15.2 =
+* Fix: hide newsletter signup form from Pro activated users.

+= 1.15.1 =
+* Fix: address compatibility issue with Tri.be Events Calendar.

+= 1.15 =
+* Feature: Adds ability to choose a specific theme via the shortcode.
+* Feature: Adds integration with Hello Testimonials.
+* Feature: Adds output filters for greater developer control over display formatting.
+* Fix: Various bug fixes.

 = 1.14 =
 * Feature: adds ability to use pagination with the list all testimonials shortcode.